 I remember the fun of receiving a landline phone call.
 The phone would ring -literally- and someone in the house would pick it up.
 If it was for you, they would call your name and you would feel excited wondering who it might be.
 As if by magic you felt physically connected to the person on the other end by holding that receiver up to your ear and in reality you were.
 That receiver was wired to the base, the base wired to the wall and then ultimately to the pole.
 Just because you weren’t in the same room, you still felt as though they were right there.
 You were physically connected via plastic, wood and some metal wiring.
 You could feel the energy coming through that little speaker.

 Recently, Apple made the decision to rid itself of the “dreaded” headphone jack from its new toy, the iPhone 7.
-Apple has even done away with the stone-aged home button in favor of a static force-sensitive button.
+Apple has even done away with the stone-aged home button in favour of a static force-sensitive button.
 One where you don’t actually get the feeling of a physical button push.
-But instead you get a “taptic” button feeling (what even is taptic?).
-I applaud Apple’s moves of being a ballsy news-maker by getting rid of ancient technologies in favor of forward thinking designs.
+But instead, you get a “taptic” button feeling (what even is taptic?).
+I applaud Apple’s moves of being a ballsy news-maker by getting rid of ancient technologies in favour of forward-thinking designs.
 But when I gave it more thought, I wondered when is this trend of getting away from physical connection going to stop?
 Or will it?
 Are we going to continually become less and less connected, yet fool ourselves into believing that we are more connected than ever?